connecting national enforcement agencies across Europe and Africa

-The European Union and Africa Trade in Wildlife Information eXchange's (EU-TWIX and AFRICA-TWIX) are online tools developed to facilitate information exchange and international co-operation between law enforcement agencies across Europe and Central Africa.
+Europe, Africa, Southern African Development Community, and Eastern Africa Trade in Wildlife Information eXchange's (EU-TWIX, AFRICA-TWIX, SADC-TWIX, Eastern Africa -TWIX) are online tools developed to facilitate information exchange and international cooperation between law enforcement agencies across Europe and Africa.

-Facilitating regular communication between international enforcement agencies has proven highly effective in helping to disrupt transnational smuggling networksVinciane Sacré, EU-TWIX Project Manager
+Facilitating regular communication between international enforcement agencies has proven highly effective in helping to disrupt transnational smuggling networks.Vinciane Sacré, Senior Project Manager – EU-TWIX

-TWIX websites also contain various resources such as identification guides, training materials and useful directories including listings for animal rescue centres for seized specimens
+TWIX websites also contain various resources such as identification guides, training materials, legal texts and useful directories including listings for animal rescue centres for seized specimens.

-National law enforcement agencies in the European Union (EU) play a crucial role in the efficient enforcement of EU Wildlife Trade Regulations through the efforts of Customs, police and other inspection services in combating illegal wildlife trade into and from the EU, as well as within the single market of its 28 Member States.
+National law enforcement agencies in the European Union (EU) play a crucial role in the efficient enforcement of EU Wildlife Trade Regulations through the efforts of customs, police and other inspection services in combating illegal wildlife trade into and from the EU, as well as within the single market of its 27 Member States.

 We would like to express our sincere thanks to the European Commission and the following governments for their generous support towards EU-TWIX.